AlmaLinux/leapp-data/README.md

 **!!!
 NOT FOR PRODUCTION !!!**

-This guide contains steps on how to upgrade CentOS 7 to RHEL8 derivatives such as AlmaLinux, CentOS, Rocky, Oracle.
+This guide contains steps on how to upgrade CentOS 7 to RHEL8 derivatives such as AlmaLinux, CentOS, Oracle, Rocky.

 To use this guide you need to install Vagrant and VirtualBox using the following
 documentation: